Our Story: His and Herstory ….

 our adventures together, falling in love, establishing Mysore Bed and Breakfast, Manjula’s big holidays, and the challenges of life here in India.
 These were posted as they happened over the past five years.
 Please follow the links below to find individual postings.

 Postings here are up until February 2019 for more recent listings check our contents page.

-I hope this whets your appetite, a more coherent Manjula’s story from her own audio and video recordings and my additions will appear over the next few months.
-These will also be accessed via our contents page.
+I hope this whets your appetite, a more coherent Manjula’s story from her own audio and video recordings and my additions will appear soon.

 Our Love Story

 is something you will find in all our postings and apparent from spending time with us at Mysore Bed and Breakfast.
 In particular here’s: